 As Americans celebrate the Fourth of July, they would do well to consider that the Declaration of Independence from Britain was necessary in order to fulfill the Genesis 48:19 promise.
 For the prophecy to be fulfilled, America had to be independent from Britain and had to unite into a unified single nation.
 The entire history of the development and ratification of the U.S. Constitution was essential for that prophecy to be fulfilled.
 This understanding helps us to see God’s providential hand in history (Isaiah 46:10).

 This Fourth of July comes at a troubled time in this nation’s history.
-It comes as we are dealing with a persistent global pandemic, increased racial tensions and intense political divisions.
+It comes as we are coming out of a persistent global pandemic, increased racial tensions and intense political divisions.
 This nation seems to be increasingly more divided on a host of issues that many fear could tear it apart.
 Now is a time when America could greatly benefit from returning to its spiritual roots.
 Those roots go back much further than the days of Washington, Jefferson, Adams and Franklin.

 Americans would do well to consider the life of their original founding father—the patriarch Abraham—and recall his life of faithful obedience to God, as described in chapters 12-25 of Genesis.
 In his life, we can find insight into our nation’s troubles today.
 He was a man who had his flaws and made mistakes, but grew from them and faithfully relied on God.